Honey, please

 School improvement… how does it even work?

-Betsy Davos, super-wealthy Dominionist, is the current nominee for Secretary of Education.
+Betsy DeVos, super-wealthy Dominionist, is the current nominee for Secretary of Education.
 She is rabidly anti-public education, which is pretty odd since neither she nor anyone she knows, including her children, have ever been involved in any kind of public school.
 Ever.
 Not one.

 Instead, she champions that rightwing shibboleth of “competition,” because competition makes everyone better, right?
 You know, like when you line up the whole class of children and make them all race to the other end of the playground, and that one chubby kid just keeps getting faster and faster every day?
 Just like that?